 - No yellow snow.
 And no brown snow for that matter.
 Oh, and how about no colored snow.
 Snow should be white.
 Don’t be adventurous…stick to what nature has dealt us.
 White means clean, let’s keep it that way.

 - Work quickly…..like Gordon Ramsey is your boss man.
 Work like your hair is on fire and get that stuff mixed up.

 - Dig in….and remember….this ice cream is made of snow.
 It’s not hand churned artisan ice cream made from cream that came from cows living on the grounds of Buckingham Palace.

+And if you’re feeling super adventurous….top is with this Homemade Chocolate Magic Shell!
 Now if you really had your heart set on some creamy, rich indulgence and the kids have had their fun…may I suggest THIS crazy, insane ice cream or maybe something a bit nutty. 🙂 Your choice.
 Happy Snow Day!
 May your kids not miss another day of school this year.